machka-pasla/remnawave-tg-shop/README.md

     * `DEFAULT_CURRENCY_SYMBOL`: e.g., `RUB`, `USD`.
     * `SUPPORT_LINK`: (Optional) URL for a support chat/contact (e.g., `https://t.me/your_support`).
     * `SERVER_STATUS_URL`: (Optional) URL to a server status page (e.g., Uptime Kuma).
+    * `SUBSCRIPTION_MINI_APP_URL`: (Optional) URL of a Telegram mini app showing subscription details.
+If set, the bot will register this mini app via API so it can be launched from the bot menu.
     * **YooKassa Settings:**
         * `YOOKASSA_SHOP_ID`: Your shop ID from YooKassa.
         * `YOOKASSA_SECRET_KEY`: Your secret key from YooKassa.